 As part of the plans, the LTA has also acquired ‘Local Tennis Leagues’, which offers friendly, competitive tennis for thousands of adults.
 The acquisition comes with a plan to scale the delivery of the leagues to more park sites across the county, and an exciting opportunity to create mass participation in grass roots competitive tennis as part of regular, community focussed events in a friendly environment.

 Local Tennis Leagues is part of a range of products and programmed activity that can be run at park sites.
 It is included alongside LTA Youth, the LTA’s innovative and industry leading new junior programme, LTA Big Tennis Weekends to help tennis venues attract the local community to come and try the sport at fun and welcoming open days, and weekly opportunities to take part in the sport for free through the LTA’s partnership with Tennis for Free.

 “Park tennis facilities are absolutely crucial to us achieving increased and sustained participation levels in our sport, and so the development of this work has been a central priority since we launched our new strategy last year and our work to make tennis relevant, accessible, welcoming and enjoyable to anyone.

 “As park tennis courts open back up following the easing of restrictions from the coronavirus pandemic, the LTA is determined to work in partnership with local authorities to safeguard park tennis venues up and down the country, drive participation in tennis in parks and help open up the sport and its benefits to many more people.

-“We now have a ready-to-go offer in place for local authorities, with our LTA Rally online booking platform and gate access systems both easy to implement, while exciting acquisitions like Local Tennis Leagues and our range of programmed activity ensure park facilities will be able to offer something for everyone.”
+“We now have a ready-to-go offer in place for local authorities, with our online booking system and gate access systems both easy to implement, while exciting acquisitions like Local Tennis Leagues and our range of programmed activity ensure park facilities will be able to offer something for everyone.”

 Nigel Huddleston, Sports Minister, said: